Go to Reviews.org US Edition

 Best big-data satellite internet plan

 This SkyMesh satellite internet plan is a Basic II service, which means you can reach speeds of up to 25Mbps.
 Speeds are shaped to a symmetrical 128kbps during the corresponding time if you exhaust the data during peak or off-peak times.

 You can see other popular Basic II satellite internet plans below.

 Best peak-data satellite internet plan

-It’s not cheap, but if you’re after the most amount of peak data to use during the bulk of typical waking hours, the IPSTAR NBN Satellite 150 plan is a great choice.
-There is a 12-month contract and you’ll be paying $130 a month, but there is one month free in exchange for a 12-month contract, or two months if you opt for a 24-month contract.
+It’s not cheap, but if you’re after the most amount of peak data to use during the bulk of typical waking hours, the Ipstar Sky Muster lus Unmetered plan is a standout choice.
+You’ll be paying $100 a month, but there is a one-30-day free trial and it's a no-contract so you can always ditch it if it doesn't work for you.